A Book of My LifeGabriel Ferraz

 Two Lives at Once

 While serving full time, I attended university at night.
 No margin for error.
 No room for excuses.
-Just the discipline of showing up to both, every single day, when it would have been easier not to.
-That period taught me something I could not have learned any other way: that the limit you think you have is almost never the real one.
+Just the discipline of showing up to both, every single day.

 In memory · A legacy kept